Museum audio guide formats: a side-by-side comparison

 Logistics

-Complex: must be sanitized, charged, repaired, protected, collected, stored...
-Native apps require constant updates to stay in app stores Easy logistics Easy logistics Easy: the ticket seller can hand out the card, or integrate unique codes into online sales
+Complex: devices must be sanitised, charged, repaired, protected from damage, collected and stored.
+Native apps require periodic updates to remain in app stores and on supported OS versions.
+Easy logistics Easy logistics Simple: cards can be distributed by ticket staff or unique codes integrated into online ticket sales.

 Take-up Rate